barrachri/christianbarra.com/content/posts/dictionary-views-in-python.md

 ---
-title: What is a dictionary view in Python
+title: Python dictionary views
-description: Dictionary views is a neat feature somehow hidden under the mightyness of the Python Dictionary
+description: Digging into one of the coolest features of the Mighty Dictionary
-date: 2018-12-30
+date: 2019-01-07
 tags: ["python", "tips&tricks", "dictionary", "views", "set"]
 comments: true
 ---